Gundrum released from prison

 In October, Northumberland County Judge Paige Rosini sentenced Gundrum to time served, making him immediately eligible for parole.

-The resentencing was made possible by the Supreme Court's 2016 Post-Conviction Relief Act for teens who committed murder and received a sentence of life without parole.
-Gundrum was 16 when he killed Coup.
+The commonwealth had been seeking 35 years to life as part of the resentencing, which was made possible by the Supreme Court’s 2016 Post-Conviction Relief Act for teens who committed murder and received a sentence of life without parole.

+D’Andrea had argued in October that Gundrum should be sentenced to time served.
+At the time, Assistant District Attorney Robyn Zenzinger said the commonwealth did not oppose the resentencing.

+In October, D’Andrea said Gumdrum’s work to achieve his GED, associate’s degrees and charitable work — including establishing a scholarship in Coup’s name — showed that he had changed.

 (0) comments